InnuendoPi/Brautomat32/docs/en/Logging/log.md

 * Mash kettle - messages for the first kettle are displayed in this channel
 * Brew kettle - all messages for the brew kettle
 * HLT - messages for the HLT kettle
+* Fermenter - log channel for fermenter mode
 * System - system messages are displayed in this channel
 * Mashing process - the mashing process is logged in this channel
 * Nextion Display - logging for the display

-Each channel has the options Off, Error, Info and Debug.
+Each channel has the options Off, Error, Info and verbose.

 * Off - no logging.